Nebraska Prepares To Carry Out First Execution Using Fentanyl

 Nebraska is poised to kill its first prisoner since 1997, after a federal three-judge panel denied a drug company's request to halt the lethal injection over concerns about whether the drugs were obtained improperly by the state.

-Tuesday morning's planned execution of Carey Dean Moore is also believed to be the first time the powerful synthetic opioid fentanyl will be used in a lethal injection.
+Tuesday morning's planned execution of Carey Dean Moore will also be the first time the powerful synthetic opioid fentanyl has been used in a lethal injection in the U.S.

 Moore, who has been serving prison time since 1980 after he was convicted of two first degree murders, has not put up a legal challenge to the execution protocol.
 He's had seven other execution dates before this one and is scheduled to be executed at 10 a.m. local time.